voxel51/fiftyone/docs/source/cli/index.rst

                             the name of a zoo dataset to view -s SPLITS [SPLITS ...], --splits SPLITS [SPLITS ...] the dataset splits to load
+      --images-dir IMAGES_DIR
+                            the path to a directory of images --images-patt IMAGES_PATT
+                            a glob pattern of images
       -j JSON_PATH, --json-path JSON_PATH
                             the path to a samples JSON file to view -p PORT, --port PORT  the port number to use
-      -r, --remote          whether to launch a remote App session
+      -r, --remote          whether to launch a remote app session

 **Examples**